dmbaturin/iproute2-cheatsheet/site/index.md

 Example: `ip link add ifb10 type ifb`

 Intermediate functional block devices are used for traffic redirection and mirroring in conjunction with `tc`.
-This is also far beyond the scope of this document, consult the `tc` documentation.
+This is also far beyond the scope of this document; consult the `tc` documentation.

 <h3 id="ip-link-add-veth">Create a pair of virtual ethernet devices</h3>

-Virtual ethernet (veth) devices always come in pairs and work as a bidirectional pipe: whatever comes into one of them, comes out of the other.
+Virtual ethernet (veth) devices always come in pairs and work as a bidirectional pipe: whatever comes into one of them comes out of the other.
 They are used in conjunction with system partitioning features such as network namespaces and containers (OpenVZ or LXC) for connecting one partition to another.

 ```